What is the Mosaic International Event?

 Ramah Darom is a kosher camp; so all food will be kosher.
 We'll be reviewing menus with the camp in advance to ensure that there is something for everyone.
 This year we are not allowed to bring any food into the camp, so it's extra important that you carefully denote your dietary restrictions and allergies on the registration form.
 For full day events, we make brown bag lunches; plenty of snacks will be provided.

 What does the schedule look like?

 It's amazing!
-So many things to do and so little time!!!!
-Check out the links on the Friday, Saturday, and Sunday tabs on this site to see your activity options!
+So many gorges and so little time!!!!
+Click on the Friday, Saturday, and Sunday tabs to see your activity options!

 What if there is a family emergency?

 We certainly hope this isn't necessary, but, in case of an emergency, the phone number to call is: 1-888-MOSAICS.
 We'll provide additional emergency contact info once you have registered.